conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

             "asm": f"{toolchain}-as"
         })

-In this case we have to define the following information:
+In this case, we need to define the following information:

-- Add folders that contain toolchain tools that may be needed while compiling, in this the toolchain we download will store it's tools in both ``bin`` and ``<toolchain_triplet>/bin``.
-As the ``self.cpp_info.bindirs`` is ``bin`` by default, we only need to add the one specific for the triplet.
-Note that it's not necessary to define environment information to add these folders to the PATH, Conan will handle this through the :ref:`VirtualRunEnv<conan_tools_env_virtualrunenv>`.
+- Add directories containing toolchain tools that may be required during compilation.
+The toolchain we download will store its tools in both ``bin`` and ``<toolchain_triplet>/bin``.
+Since ``self.cpp_info.bindirs`` defaults to ``bin``, we only need to add the directory specific to the triplet.
+Note that it's not necessary to define environment information to add these directories to the ``PATH``, as Conan will manage this through the :ref:`VirtualRunEnv<conan_tools_env_virtualrunenv>`.

 - We define the ``tools.build:compiler_executables`` configuration.
-This configuration will be taken into account in several generators, like
+This configuration will be considered in several generators, like :ref:`CMakeToolchain<conan_tools_cmaketoolchain>`, :ref:`MesonToolchain<conan_tools_meson_mesontoolchain>`, or :ref:`AutotoolsToolchain<conan_tools_gnu_autotoolstoolchain>`, to direct to the appropriate compiler binaries.
-  ::ref:`CMakeToolchain<conan_tools_cmaketoolchain>`,
-  ::ref:`MesonToolchain<conan_tools_meson_mesontoolchain>` or
-  ::ref:`AutotoolsToolchain<conan_tools_gnu_autotoolstoolchain>` to point to the appropiate compiler binaries.

 Testing the Conan toolchain package
 -----------------------------------

-To verify the functionality and ensure the correct setup of the toolchain package, a test package is used.
-This package attempts to compile a simple project using the provided toolchain and examines the resulting binary.
+We also added a simple *test_package* to test the toolchain:

 .. code-block:: python
     :caption: test_package/conanfile.py

+    import os
+    from io import StringIO

     from conan import ConanFile
     from conan.tools.cmake import CMake, cmake_layout
-    import os

     class TestPackgeConan(ConanFile):